-Lending Club Personal Loans 2023 Review
+Lending Club Personal Loans 2024 Review

-About Lending Club Personal Loans
+Lending Club App

-- Be a U.S. citizen or permanent resident, or be living in the U.S. on a long-term visa
+• Be a U.S. citizen or permanent resident or be living in the U.S. on a long-term visa

 Once you apply for a loan, Lending Club will assign a risk rating from A through G and a sub-rating of 1 - 5.
-A1 is the best rating you can receive, G5 is the lowest rating.
+A1 is the best rating you can receive, and G5 is the lowest rating.
 The better your rating, the better the interest rate on your loan.

 Lending Club Personal Loans Pros & Cons